-Specific performance indicators have been developed for the subsidence impact performance measures relating to groundwater in Section 3.1.3 of the Extraction Plan for South Bates Underground Mine Longwalls 11 to 16 (SBU Extraction Plan), and Table 12 of the Extraction Plan for South Bates Extension Underground Mine Longwalls 17 to 20 and 21 to 24.
-For further details of the monitoring conducted to inform the assessment of the extraction of Longwalls 11 to 16 against these performance indicators, refer to Section 3.8 of the SBU Extraction Plan.
+Specific performance indicators have been developed for the subsidence impact performance measures relating to groundwater in Section 3.1.3 of the Extraction Plan for South Bates Underground Mine Longwalls 11 to 16 (SBU Extraction Plan), Table 12 of the Extraction Plan for South Bates Extension Underground Mine Longwalls 17 to 20, 21 to 23, and Table 6 of the South Bates Extension Underground (SBEUG) Mine Longwalls 24-26 Water Management Plan.

+For further detail of the monitoring conducted to inform the assessment of the extraction of Longwalls 11 to 16 against these performance indicators, refer to Section 3.8 of the SBU Extraction Plan.